 ______________________________

-The moderations results and the graphs are given in Table 3 and Figure 1, respectively.
+The moderation results and the graphs are given in Table 3 and Figure 1, respectively.
 It can be seen from the table and the graph that relationship nature significantly moderated the relationship between online romance and relationship apprehension.
 That is, for individuals in a committed relationship, online romance reduced relationship anxiety, while for those in non-committed relationships, it led to an increase in relationship anxiety.
 Similarly, significant moderation of relationship nature was found in the relationship between loneliness and online romance.
 That shows loneliness decreases for committed individuals engaging in an online romance, while it increases for non-committed individuals.
 Relationship nature did not moderate the relationship between online romance and internet essentiality.
 It indicated that for both the groups, the magnitude as well as the direction of the relationship between online romance and perceived internet essentiality, were similar.
-Analysis, however, showed significant moderation in the relationship between online romance and relationship initiation, which indicated that non-committed individuals’ high involvement in online romance shows higher online relationship initiation, while it does not affect individuals in the committed relationship.
+Analysis, however, showed significant moderation in the relationship between online romance and relationship initiation, which indicated that non-committed individuals’ high involvement in online romance shows higher online relationship initiation, while it does not affect individuals in a committed relationship.

 Discussion

 The current COVID-19 pandemic has influenced the lives of individuals throughout the world, with the advent of multiple stressors (Pietromonaco & Overall, 2020; Luetke, et. al. 2020) and has contributed to elevated health-related anxiety, loneliness, and perceived social support (Tull et al., 2020).
-Therefore, staying in and isolating has become the new normal, with everyone turning to the internet for staying connected and maintaining relationships.
-With no to very less physical proximity which is an important component of a relationship, COVID-19 might be increasing the chances for misunderstanding, and dissatisfaction between couples.
-Therefore, it is the virtual/online romance that is giving them the platform to stay in contact and express themselves romantically since research also shows that romantic gestures can significantly increase satisfaction in the relationship (e.g., Jacobs & Lyubomirsky, 2013; Algoe et al., 2010).
-Online platforms probably have not only allowed the partners to romance with each other but also help them to communicate and provide support to each other, especially during the time of COVID-19.
+Therefore, staying in and isolating has become the new normal, with everyone turning to the internet for being connected and maintaining relationships.
+With no to very less physical proximity, which is an important component of a relationship, COVID-19 might be increasing the chances for misunderstanding, and dissatisfaction between couples.
+Therefore, it is the virtual/online romance that is giving them the platform to stay in contact and express themselves romantically as research also shows that romantic gestures can significantly increase satisfaction in the relationship (e.g., Jacobs & Lyubomirsky, 2013; Algoe et al., 2010).
+Online platforms have not only allowed the partners to be romantic but also help them to communicate and provide support to each other, especially during the time of COVID-19.
 Keeping this in mind, in the present study, we have examined, how online romance has been helping youth— both in committed and non-committed relationships to stay connected at a time when physical meetings were not possible.
 Results indicate a positive relationship between perceived internet essentiality and online romance, for both committed as well as non-committed participants.
 For committed individuals, romancing with their partners through the internet would serve as a means of staying connected and maintaining the relationship, while for non-committed individuals, the internet could serve as a platform for seeking online partners, sexual interactions, or making meaningful emotional connections.
 Interestingly, for both variables— online romance and perceived internet essentiality, scores of participants in the committed relationship are higher than non-committed participants.
 This reflects that not only committed participants were more involved in online romance but at the same time, they felt more necessity and importance of the internet in their lives, perhaps to be connected with their romantic partners.